zClerigo/nj-track/README.md

 npm run dev (frontend directory)

-This app was made in 16 hours for Hack RU 2024
+This app was made in 16 hours for Hack RU 2024, winning 2nd place in the transit track.

 ![screenshot](media/test.png)